-- Keep an eye out for ATV/UTV Route postings, and remember that the new law allows postings at territorial boundaries so motorists might not see additional signage along individual roads.
+- Keep an eye out for ATV route signs and remember the law allows postings at territorial boundaries so motorists may not see additional signage along individual roads.

 Safety tips for ATV/UTV riders:

-- If riding on a road, stick to authorized areas.
+- Stick to authorized areas.
 Most highways and roads statewide remain off limits.
-Check for posted signs or with local authorities to see if certain highways and roads are legally open.
+Check for ATV/UTV route signs or with local authorities to see if certain highways and roads are legally open.

-- Travel at an appropriate speed and stay aware of your surroundings.
+- Travel at an appropriate speed and remain aware of your surroundings.

 - Consider wearing high-visibility gear.
 As some drivers might not expect to be sharing the road with an ATV/UTV, it can help to be seen from afar.

 - Riders are required to operate headlight(s) when on or around roadways.

-- Always remember the basics by wearing your helmet and protective gear.
-Most importantly, never consume alcohol or drugs before or during ATV operation.
+- Never consume alcohol or drugs before or during ATV/UTV operation.